-The “grant funding offered” has reached over 12.4 billion yen, well over the basic fund of the foundation.
-We will try our best and continue our broad-based support for the development and improvement of broadcasting culture.
+The total amount of the “broadcast-related grant funding” has reached approximately 12.5 billion yen, exceeding that of the basic fund of the foundation.
+We remain committed to continuing our broad-based support for the development and improvement of broadcasting culture.

-The “forums for producers” have been held at four districts in Japan (Northern Japan, Ko-shin-etsu, Chugoku-Shikoku, Kyushu-Okinawa), under the co-sponsorship with each regional executive committee, aiming at offering an occasion for producers to mingle with each other beyond the organizational boundaries between NHK and commercial broadcasters.
-I hope those young people will encourage one another by competing in mini-program contests and exchanging views, and will grow as superb broadcasters.
+The “forums for producers” have been held in five districts in Japan, aiming at offering an opportunity for producers to know each other beyond the organizational boundaries between NHK and commercial broadcasters.
+I hope those young people inspire one another by competing in mini-program contests and exchanging views, and will grow as superb broadcasters.

-Besides the domestic activities, the HBF has contributed to the development and improvement of broadcasting culture abroad by offering the “Hoso Bunka Foundation Prize” to the winner of the TV Proposal division of the “Japan Prize,” an international contest for educational media organized by NHK, and by providing financial support for the ABU Prizes, an annual contest organized by the Asia-Pacific Broadcasters Union (ABU) in order to honor outstanding programs.
+Besides the domestic programs, the HBF has contributed to the development and improvement of broadcasting culture abroad by offering the “Hoso Bunka Foundation Prize” to the winner of the TV Proposal division of the “Japan Prize,” an international contest for educational media organized by NHK, and also by providing financial support for the ABU Prizes, an annual contest organized by the Asia-Pacific Broadcasters Union (ABU).

-More than 60 years after the launch of television broadcasting, it has made tremendous progress, converting from black-and-white to color, from analogue to digital, and today, television broadcasting t is in the era of convergence and collaboration with communications, multi-media and multi-channels.
-The currently implemented test broadcasting of the 4K and 8K ultra high-definition technology is planned to move forward to the widely practical broadcasting phase within 3 years, in time for the Tokyo Olympics and Paralympics, which will open a new page in the world of video expression and broadcasting culture.
+We have entered a new Imperial era, the “Reiwa” era.
+Television broadcasting has made tremendous progress, converting from black-and-white to color, from analogue to digital, and today, it is in an age of convergence and collaboration with communications, multi-media and multi-channels.
+Furthermore, 4K/8K (Super Hi-Vision) practical broadcasting via broadcasting satellite (BS) started in December last year and added a new page in the world of video expression and broadcasting culture.

-In a climate of rapid change in the environment surrounding video and broadcasting, the HBF is determined to continue its activities while sensing any sign of change in a new “broadcasting culture”.
-I would appreciate your continued support.
+In a climate of rapid change in the environment surrounding video production and broadcasting, the HBF will strive to keep moving forward while sensing a new spirit of “broadcasting culture”.
+I would appreciate your continued understanding and support.